Guide for prospective applicants

 Yes, we do.
 For more information, please read the content above.

-PhD programmes at NUS follow the nomenclature of the hosting departments, thus, if you pursue a PhD on a topic in this domain (i.e. urban analytics, etc.) and under our supervision, it will be nominally part of the PhD in Architecture programme, since we are part of the Department of Architecture.
+PhD degrees at NUS are not awarded by research groups, they are managed by upper levels such as the department and graduate school.
+PhD programmes at NUS follow the nomenclature of the hosting departments, thus, if you pursue a PhD on a topic in this domain (i.e. urban analytics, etc.) and under the supervision of the PI of the group, it will be nominally part of the PhD in Architecture programme, since we are part of the Department of Architecture.
 The department and its PhD cohort work on a wide array of topics, and the PhD per se is not necessarily squarely related to architecture.
+In practice, as far as we know, this will not make or break your chances later in your career.
+Your work, publications, and attained skills matter the most.

 Can I do a part-time PhD?

 You can (NUS allows it), but we think you shouldn’t.
 A PhD is a significant undertaking that is time and energy consuming, and it is quite difficult to combine it with a full-time job.
 In fact, it is challenging even when it is full-time.
-Thus, in principle, we do not accept part-time PhD students.
-If you want to do a good job, take the full-time route if you can.
+Thus, we do not accept part-time PhD students.
+If you want to do a great job, take the full-time route.

 How long does it take to finish a PhD?